James Fullarton

-Lieutenant-Colonel James Fullarton, C.B., K. H. (17 December 1782, Isle of Arran - 8 March 1834, Halifax, Nova Scotia) was a soldier who fought in the Kandyan Wars (1803-1807).
+Lieutenant-Colonel James Fullarton, C.B., K. H. (17 December 1782 – 8 March 1834) was a soldier who fought in the Kandyan Wars (1803–1807).
 During the Peninsular War he fought in the Battle of Corunna (1809) and the Battle of Barrosa (1811).
 He then went to Holland and in the War of the Sixth Coalition he was sent to attack Merksem and then bombard Antwerp.
 During the Hundred Days, he was wounded in the Battle of Waterloo (1815), where he was second in command of the 3rd Battalion, 95th Regiment of Foot.

 He lived the last seven years of his life in Halifax, Nova Scotia.

 Career

 Fullarton started his military career as an ensign in the 51st Regiment of Foot on 24 December 1802.
-He was then promoted to lieutenant in July 1803 and deployed to Kandyan Wars in Ceylon (1803-1807), where he was wounded.
+He was then promoted to lieutenant in July 1803 and deployed to Kandyan Wars in Ceylon (1803–1807), where he was wounded.

 He served in the Peninsular War from October 1808 to January 1809 and from August 1811 to January 1812.
 In 1808, under Sir John Moore, Fullarton served in the operations in Spain at Galicia and fought in the Battle of Corunna.
 On 7 May 1809, he became a captain in the 3rd Battalion of the 95th Regiment, under Major John Ross.
-In July 1811, Fullarton was posted to Cadiz and fought in the Battle of Barrosa.
+In July 1811, Fullarton was posted to Cádiz and fought in the Battle of Barrosa.
 Then he was sent to Portugal and fought in the Battle of Salamanca, under the command of Arthur Wellesley, 1st Duke of Wellington.